-Welcome to the class!
-Here are a couple of things you need to do to get started.
-The most important thing you should do to get started right is read all of the information contained in the Class Introduction Module in Canvas.
+Ok … if you’re in one of my college classes the most important thing you should do to get of to a good start in the class is read all of the information contained in the Class Introduction Module in Canvas.
 Start with the first item in the Canvas Module, and work your way through each subsequent item listed in the Module.
 (Actually, for you literal types, this document is the first item in the Module, so when you complete this document move on to the second item.)

 This information in the Class Introduction Module will provide you with information about how the class functions and how often you need to come to class (if it’s not an online class), grading policies and other college or class policies related to this class, how to get help, etc. Make sure and read this information carefully, and ask if you have any questions.
 At the end of the Introduction Module you’ll have a short quiz over the material to ensure that you’ve read or viewed all of the material and understand how the class functions.